List Shou Sugi Ban, Yakisugi & Charred Wood Project Ideas 2021 [Updated]

 - This box will be full of Red Cedar boards.
 Red Cedar is typically very knotty.

-- Each board will be 3/4" thick or thicker, and kiln dry
+- Each board will be 3/4" thick or thicker, and kiln dry.
+Some boards may have a crack here and there.

 A propane torch is needed for burning wood.
 Any size works, but a hand torch is sufficient for the projects included here.